ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/example_data.md

 1. The empty `out` directory is simply used as a location to store model outputs.

 1. The `generation_scripts` directory contains Python scripts that are used to generate the contents of the `data` directory.

-You won't typically need to look at these, but they provide simple recipes for creating or editing the input data files.
+   You don't really need to look at these, but they provide simple recipes for creating or editing the example data files, so might be useful for tinkering with the example inputs.
+For any real model you want to fit, you will need to prepare actual [data inputs](./model_inputs.md) using data for your ecosystem.

 1. A `source` directory that contains files used to create the input data files.